braziljs/conf-boilerplate/README.md

 *P.S.
 1: There is no integration with any registration and/or payment system.
 For this reason, we recommend [Eventick](http://eventick.com.br/).*

 *P.S.
 2: We haven't developed a highly automated and customizable solution for contact forms yet.
 For this reason, we recommend [Wufoo](http://wufoo.com/).*

+## Getting Started

+1. Install [Git](http://git-scm.com/downloads) and [NodeJS](http://nodejs.org/download/), if you don't have it yet.

+2. Open your terminal and download [DocPad](https://github.com/bevry/docpad) through this command:

+		sudo npm install -fg docpad@6.8

+3. Now clone it:

+		git clone git@github.com:braziljs/conf-boilerplate.git

+4. Then go to the project's folder:

+		cd conf-boilerplate

+5. Install all dependencies:

+		docpad install

+6. And finally run:

+		docpad run

+Now you can see the website running in `localhost:9778` :D

 ## Structure